ChenZhongPu/data-structure-swufe/book/src/tree/exercise.md

 4. Please implement `removeMax(x, key)` which returns a new root for a BST in an iterative way.

 ---
+5. Ordered-based operations.

-5. Please implement all order-based operations for a BST introduced in [Binary Search Tree (2)](./bst2.md).
+- Please implement all order-based operations for a BST introduced in [Binary Search Tree (2)](./bst2.md).
+- Can you implement them in an iterative way?

 ---
-6. Please summarize the time complexity of insertion operation for an unordered linked list, an ordered array and a BST on the worst-case and average-case, respectively.
+6. Please argue that inserting a new key into a RBT will never violate Property 1, 3 and 4.

+---
+7. Try to implement a RBT with a global `NIL` object.

+---
+8. Please plot the height of a RBT with random *N* keys.

+---
+9. A node `x` is inserted into a RBT with `put()` and then is immediately deleted with `remove()`.
+Is the resulting tree always the same as the initial red-black tree?
+Justify your answer.

+---
+10. If we didn't introduce `NIL` object, then how to handle the case when `x` is `null` for the deletion on a RBT?

+---
+11. Draw the RBT that results when you insert items with the keys (10, 2, 30, 40, 26, 32, 11, 18) in that order into an initially empty tree.

+---
+12. Please design an algorithm to check whether a given RBT is valid.